Tch1b0/itchio-lib/README.md

 # itchio-lib

-Use the REST-API of itch.io with python in a simple way
+Use the REST-API of itch.io with python in a simple way.

 ## Installation

-You can install this library via [pip](https://pypi.org)
+You can install this library via [pip](https://pypi.org):

 ```
 $ pip install itchio
 ```

+You **may** need to install the `typing` module, depending on your python version.

 ## Documentation